OSAIM

 Llama 3.2 11B Vision

 Llama 3's first vision-language model.
 Image understanding via a separately-trained ViT adapter bolted onto Llama 3 weights.
 Useful for OCR-adjacent workloads, document understanding, and image captioning at a permissive licence.
+The 11B size makes it cheap to host.
+Combined with the 128K text context, it handles long PDF-with-images workflows comfortably on a single 4090.

 Parameters